Migrating from Cocoa

 For information on how to use the audio support, see Multimedia Programming Guide.

 This framework contains the Core Foundation Network interfaces.
-In iOS, the CFNetwork framework is a top-level framework and not a subframework.
-Most of the actual interfaces remain unchanged, however.
+In iOS, the CFNetwork framework is a top-level framework, not a subframework.
+Still, most of the actual interfaces remain unchanged.